-Figure 40: SMPTE kHz IM Distortion at 140 W Equivalent Power
+Figure 42: SMPTE IM Distortion at 140 W Equivalent Power

+The X axis of the SMPTE automated test indicates RMS power of the SMPTE test waveform, which is less than the equivalent amplifier power on a peak voltage basis.
+In fact, when the latter is 140 W, the RMS power will be 98.3 W, as displayed on the X axis of the plot, less by 1.5 dB.
+This must be taken into account when choosing the starting and stopping dBV values in the automated test dialog.

 Go to Automated Tests > PWR IMD (ITU and SMPTE).

 Check SMPTE.

-Set start and stop levels to -20 dBV and +1.7 dBV, respectively.
-Select dB increment as 0.2 dB.
+Set Start and Stop levels to -20 dBV and +1.7 dBV, respectively.

+Select dB increment as 0.5 dB.

 Set IM order to 5.

-Set Load Impedance to 8 Ω (or 4 Ω) (for proper power calculation) Check Autoset Input Range.
+Set Load Impedance to 8 Ω (or 4 Ω) (for proper power calculation)

+Do not check Autoset Input Range.

 Set input level range adder to 18 dB.
-Hit OK.

 A plot showing SMPTE (60 Hz and 7 kHz, 4:1) intermodulation distortion as a function of power will appear.
 Note that power indicated on the X axis is the RMS power of the 2 tones combined, not the same as the single-tone sine wave average power.
+99 Watts here corresponds to 140 Watts on a peak-voltage basis.

-Figure 41: SMPTE IM Distortion vs Power
+Figure 43: SMPTE IM Distortion vs. Power